doctrine/shards/README.md

 Assumptions:

 * For querying you either want to query ALL or just exactly one shard.
-* IDs for ALL sharded tables are unique across all shards.
+* IDs for ALL sharded tables have to be unique across all shards.
 * Non-shareded data is replicated between all shards.
 They redundantly keep the information available.
 This is necessary so join queries on shards to reference data work.
 * If you retrieve an object A from a shard, then all references and collections of this object reside on the same shard.
 * The database schema on all shards is the same (or compatible)

-Instead of `Doctrine\DBAL\Connection` and the respective statement we need a sharding aware connection that can distribute queries.

 ### SQL Azure Federations